Budget measures set to boost TEQSA’s monitoring and assurance activities

 The additional funding will also allow TEQSA to more effectively manage regulatory activities, which have been affected in recent times by a marked increase in the number of registration applications from prospective higher education providers.

-Stakeholders will be invited to comment on a draft Cost Recovery Implementation Statement in the coming weeks.
+Stakeholders will be invited to comment on a draft Cost Recovery Implementation Statement.

 - Find out more about the Budget 2018-19 from the dedicated Budget website.

 - View the Department of Education and Training's Portfolio Budget Statement from the Department's website.

 - Australian Government Charging Framework: The Australian Government Charging Framework was introduced to improve the consistency of government charging activities and help determine when it is appropriate to charge for government activity.
 More information is available from the Department of Finance's website.

 - Charging for regulatory activities (cost recovery): The Australian Government charges the non-government sector for a range of regulatory activities by recovering some or all of the efficient costs of those activities.
 Charging for these activities, on a full or partial cost recovery basis, are subject to the Australian Cost Recovery Guidelines, which set ou the overarching framework under which government entities design, implement and review regulatory charging activities.
 More information is available from the Department of Finance's website.